Bedkow/react_course/notes.md

 on all built in HTML elements we have access to native DOM events.
 Instead of adding an event listener like in vanilla, we add a "prop" to the html element - an "attribute".
 All the props are "on+xyz" f ex onClick for click.
 Just the prop adds an event listener, then define what after the event.
 All the props want a function assigned but with no "()".
 We just point at it.

 State - to update DOM components after they've been rendered so they react to events etc. to do it> import {useState} from 'react'.
 Then INSIDE the component function we call 'useState()'.
-We pass it a value and it creates a "special" value and returns a function that we can call and assigne a value to that variable. useState() returns an ARRAY in which 1st value is the variable/value, 2nd is an updating function.
-Can put those in 2 variables by array destructuring.
+We pass it a value and it creates a "special" value and returns a function that we can call and assign a value to that variable. useState() returns an ARRAY in which 1st value is the variable/value, 2nd is an updating function.
+Can put those in 2 variables by array destructuring. event>variable and function returned>component updated Each component instance has its own state

+Hooks - Hooks are functions that let you “hook into” React state and lifecycle features from function components.
+Hooks don’t work inside classes — they let you use React without classes.

+even handler functions get the event value in function arguments

+possible to have multiple state pieces per component, can call useState multiple times, can use ONE state instead -> by passing an OBJECT as a value, and then have to update all values so they aren ot lost whenever you update state and have to depend on previous state React schedules state update so if u use the "bad" approach in line 19 of ExpenseForm, you may depend on an outdated state